 The facts about WordPress migrations: Back in May 2020, I had a call out-of-the blue from someone I’d met at a pre-lockdown networking event.
 One of their friends was having website issues and needed my help.
-They were a small but essential business in South Wales, still open during the lockdown; their website was being held hostage but their current marketing company and they wanted me to ride in on a white horse and rescue it, so to speak.
+They were a small but essential business in South Wales, still open during the lockdown; their website was being held hostage by their current marketing company and they wanted me to ride in on a white horse and rescue it, so to speak.

 To cut a long story short, I was able to successfully migrate the site on the same day.
 There are several types of website migrations that I’ll explain in more detail, but this turned out to be a migration where I didn’t have access to the hosting account (which poses its own problems)